jondashkyle/archive/entries/2019-02-25-misidentified/readme.md

 A nice thing about websites dying off is they’re no longer effective forms of advertisement.
 There’s no built in audience.
 A shout into the void when it seems like we’re all shouting at each other.

-[Peer-to-Peer Web](https://peer-to-peer-web.com) series had ran its course.
+By the end of last year the [Peer-to-Peer Web](https://peer-to-peer-web.com) series had ran its course.
 A few false starts with other projects have briefly followed.
 Most circling around questions of identity.

 Instead of giving it unnecessary importance Wilm’s remarks summarize my conclusion: